maciejpirog/grzb/README.md

 (axiom {forall (n k) (impl (> n 0) (FACTORIAL (- n 1) k) (FACTORIAL n (* k n)))})
 ```

-Axioms are usually defined asthe first thing in the program, for example:
+Axioms are usually defined as the first thing in the program, for example:

 ```
 (begin